-How do I display a man page source file? (i.e. one whose filename ends in a number, like tcpdump.8).
+How do I display a man page source file (i.e. one whose filename ends in a number, like tcpdump.8)?

-This is found throughout the src tree.
-The man pages are found in the tree unformatted, and many times through the use of CVS, they will be updated.
-To view these pages simply :
+These are found throughout the src tree.
+The man pages are found in the tree unformatted, and many times, through the use of CVS, they will be updated.
+To view these pages, simply:

+'''

-nroff -mandoc <file> | more
+nroff -Tascii -mandoc <file> | more

+'''